Staff & manager sponsorship responsibilities

 • If the individual is outside of the UK and their leave to remain expires, they will not be able to re- enter the UK unless they make a further successful application for leave, which would require a new Certificate of Sponsorship.

-• Their leave to remain will automatically lapse if they leave the UK, Republic of Ireland, Isle of Man or the Channel Islands, and they do not have entry clearance or have been granted leave to remain in the UK for 6 months or less.
+• Their leave to remain will automatically lapse if they leave the UK and common travel area (Republic of Ireland, Isle of Man or the Channel Islands) and they do not have a UK visa that has been granted for 6 months or more.

 • Only allow a sponsored employee to start/continue work where the Staff Compliance Team have confirmed that a pre-employment/follow-up right to work check has been satisfied.

-• Approve any absence or leave requests the individual raises in Teamseer
+• Review and approve absence or leave requests the individual raises in Teamseer

-• Use the first day induction meeting to ensure that your member of staff understands the responsibilities of sponsorship, including the requirement to raise absence requests using Teamseer and how to do this.
+• Ensure that your member of staff understands the responsibilities of sponsorship, including the requirement to raise absence requests using Teamseer and how to do this.

-• The individual does not turn up for their first day at work (new appointments/associations only) or if the start date of employment changes
+• The individual does not arrive for their first day at work as expected (new appointments / associations only) or if the start date of employment changes from the date confirmed by HR/Staff Compliance Team

 • The individual’s contract/work/research project ends - this should be confirmed to the HR Staff Hub via a completed Leavers Form sent to the HR portal as soon as possible prior to the individual’s end date.